 - C11.
-Percentage of all enrolled, degree-seeking, first-time, first-year students who had high school grade-point averages within each of the following ranges (using 4.0 scale). - $\checkmark$ Report information only for those students from whom you collected high school GPA.
+Percentage of all enrolled, degree-seeking, first-time, first-year students who had high school grade-point averages within each of the following ranges (using 4.0 scale). - ✓ Report information only for those students from whom you collected high school GPA. - ✓ If you are able to report GPA ranges separately for students that also submitted at least one test score versus those who did not submit a test score, please do so in the respective columns.
+If you are unable to report these data, please report the ranges for all students.

-Score Range Percent Percent who had GPA of 4.0 23.15% Percent who had GPA between 3.75 and 3.99 21.57% Percent who had GPA between 3.50 and 3.74 18.33% Percent who had GPA between 3.25 and 3.49 13.88% Percent who had GPA between 3.00 and 3.24 11.76% Percent who had GPA between 2.50 and 2.99 8.07% Percent who had GPA between 2.0 and 2.49 2.34% Percent who had GPA between 1.0 and 1.99 0.38% Percent who had GPA below 1.0 0.52% 100%
+Score Range Percent (Students who submitted scores) Percent (Students who did not submit scores) Percent (All enrolled students)

+Percent who had GPA of 4.0

+Percent who had GPA between 3.75 and 3.99

+Percent who had GPA between 3.50 and 3.74

+Percent who had GPA between 3.25 and 3.49

+Percent who had GPA between 3.00 and 3.24

+Percent who had GPA between 2.50 and 2.99

+Percent who had GPA between 2.0 and 2.49

+Percent who had GPA between 1.0 and 1.99

+Percent who had GPA below 1.0

+Totals should = 100%